Feb 15, 2022

 • Please share if our services met your needs or not.

 Similar to statement-based questions, coercive questions are loaded with assumptions.
-The use of affirmative language such as “yes?” “right?” nudges the respondent to agree.
+The use of affirmative language such as “yes?” and “right?” nudges the respondent to agree.
+These questions are also sometimes called ‘tag questions’—as you’re tagging on the questions at the end of a statement or assumption.

 The more particular and personal the assumption is, the more difficult it can be to disagree and doubt its validity.
 These leading questions produce predetermined responses, leaving no opportunity to collect data about the actual context of respondents' experiences.